ABOMINATIONS

 being an abomination consider the truths stated below.

-BOOK OF PROVERBS:
+FROM THE BOOK OF PROVERBS:

 The General Rule for the Righteous,